MudroadWhite/New-Principia/docs/3_tactics.md

 We can use a new tactic to simplify a tedious part of proof down, if
 - The tactic is general enough(why not) to apply the simplification
 - We clearly identified the theorem used in original routine
 - We clearly identified the types of parameters, for theorems in original routine.
-Parameters' types matters
+Parameters' types matter
-- Optionally, the tactic doesn't necessarily use theorems or parameters in Principia - it just gets the work done
+- Optionally, the tactic doesn't need to use theorems or parameters in Principia - it just gets the work done

-## 1. How to use(deduce on) a theorem
+## 1. How to use(deduce on) an existing theorem
 `pose proof (thm x y z) as thm` should be almost the only way to *introduce* a theorem into the hypotheses, stating the existence of an already proven result.
 Also, starting from chapter 9, propositions are further come with a special kind of "type", basically the order of the proposition, and at base case we're only allowed to use elementary propositions as parameters, for elementary functions.
 That being said,
 - `pose proof` on a theorem is **allowed**.
 - `pose` on a theorem is strictly **not allowed**, because `pose proof` gets the proof window cleaner.